Public Information Materials from Specific Power Stations and Other Nuclear Sites

 Hinkley Point (former CEGB)

-A Station, 2×235 MW Magnox [EOL], B Station, 2×480 MW AGR [EOL] (noteworthy for an auxiliary gas turbine installation which served both for station emergency power and as peaking capacity for the grid), and now under construction, C Station, 2×1630 MW PWR (EPR)
+A Station, 2×235 MW Magnox [EOL], B Station, 2×480 MW AGR [EOL], and now under construction, C Station, 2×1630 MW PWR (EPR)

 When first investigated as a power–plant site, this headland in Somerset was marked on some maps as Hankley Point and on others as Inkley Point.